On algebraic volume density property: Preliminaries

-\begin{proof} It suffices to show that $M_i =N_i$ for every $i\in \Nat$ where $N_i=N\cap M_i$, i.e. we can suppose that $M$ itself is finitely generated.
-Furthermore, the Nullstellensatz implies that $M=N$ iff the localized versions of this equality with respect to every $\mu$ are valid.
+\begin{proof} The Nullstellensatz implies that $M=N$ iff the localized versions of this equality with respect to every $\mu$ are valid.
 Thus it is enough to consider the case when $A$ is a local ring with the only maximal ideal $\mu$.
-For the $A$-module $L= M/N$ the equality $M/\mu M = N / \mu N$ implies that $L = \mu L$, i.e. by the Nakayama lemma $L$ is the zero module which is the desired conclusion. \end{proof}
+Then for the $A$-module $L= M/N$ the equality $M/\mu M = N / (\mu M \cap N)$ implies that $L = \mu L$, i.e. by the Nakayama lemma $L$ is the zero module which is the desired conclusion. \end{proof}